“I’m not creative.”

 If I had a nickel for every time I’ve heard those statements or questions…

-The truth is almost everyone has creative potential.
-What separates good creatives (or dormant creatives that get lucky) is that they’ve learned how to walk through the creative process.
-The irony is that most of them don’t know that there is a documented process, yet they’ve developed habits and processes that allow them to walk through the process.
-On some brute level, they understand the process, though they don’t know how the process works.
+The irony is that most of them don’t know that there is a documented process, yet they’ve developed habits that allow them to walk through it.
+On some brute level, they understand the process, though they don’t know how it works.

 So, let’s take a few minutes and demystify the creative process.